Skip to Content

 Required token claims

 Maestro reads these claims out of the ID token.
-Configure your IdP to include them:
+Configure your IdP to include them (or, if the claim names differ, remap them with the OIDC_*_CLAIM env vars — see Claim mapping):

 Bootstrapping the first superadmin